What is a Resolution?

 Project: Who am I becoming and how am I going to make sure that happens?

-Plot out a plan to go after your goals.
+Plot out a plan to go after your goals and aspirations.
 It can help to get clear on what you want to do and then to create actionable steps to achieve them.
 Remember this doesn’t have to be all achievement-oriented tasks.
 You can have a goal to be kind every single day.
 Your goal can be about loving yourself more.
 Your goal can be about your consumer habits.

 Resolve/Sankalpa: A resolution set in deep rest that comes from our heart, not our mind, to show us our path and our trajectory.